Daspur Assembly constituency: 1977-2006

 In the 2006 state assembly elections, Sunil Adhikari of CPI(M) won the Daspur assembly seat, defeating his nearest rival, Ajit Bhunia of Trinamool Congress.
 Ajit Bhunia of Trinamool Congress defeated Chaittaranajan Mukhopadhyay of CPI(M). in 2001.
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Chittaranjan Mukhopadhyay of CPI(M) defeated Jagannanth Goswami of Congress in 1996.
 Prabhas Phadikar of CPI(M) defeated Asit Bandopadhyay of Congress in 1991, Paresh Mondal of Congress in 1987, Sudhir Bera of Congress in 1982, and Bankim Chandra Sasmal of Janata Party in 1977.

 1951-1972

-Sudhir Chandra Bera of Congress won in 1972 and 1971.
+Sudhir Chandra Bera of Congress won both in 1972 and 1971.
 Mrigendra Bhattacharya of CPI(M) won in 1969.
 B.C.Sasmal of Congress won in 1967.
 Mrigendra Bhattacharya of CPI won in 1962.
 Bhabani Ranjan Panja of Congress won in 1957.
 In independent India's first election in 1951 the Daspur seat was won by Mrigendra Bhattacharya of CPI.